Open Source Script

 - Write the migration status and details to a CSV file named

-Example Translations
+Example translations

 Troubleshooting

-If you encounter issues during the migration, check the following:- Ensure that the API keys are correct and have the necessary permissions.
+- Confirm that the API keys are correct and have the necessary permissions.